logantsai/markdown-cv/index.md

 - B.S. in Computer Science

 ## Job Objective
->- Andoir/HAL framework: <br />
+>- Android/HAL framework: <br />
-After porting driver, hoping that I could implement corresponding program to access driver.
-Many useful IPC I learend but not practiced in actual project.
+Android and HAL framework is a bridge to communicate kernel and applcation, I hope to research how android system work and learn the design pattern on it.

 >- Linux kernel framework: <br />
 >Because of using turnkey soluton on each project, our exteranl driver have to follow Qcom/MTK
 >architecture.
-I want to implement or touch new architecture which never face.
+I looking for a postion where can design architecture and ehance system anaysis skills.

 >- Java/Python: <br />
-Between reading the answer of leetcode test, I learned much new language feature and tried to taste it in actual project.
+Between reading the answer of leetcode test, I learned much new language feature and hope to shape my programming skill in actual project with different language.

 ## Miscellaneous
 - Programming language: C, C++, Markdown